Hugh Ernest Butler: Life

 He was elected a Fellow of the Royal Society of Edinburgh in 1959 and served as its Vice-President from 1967–69 and Curator from 1969 until his death.

 He retired from the observatory in 1976 and moved to rural Peeblesshire though he retained access to the observatory's facilities.

 His interests were wide-ranging and in his personal life he was fascinated by atmospheric phenomena and everything to do with wildlife and the natural world.
 He and Gwen were keen tennis and badminton players and Hugh applied his practical skills to a number of significant DIY construction projects.
 He was colourblind and presented a BBC radio programme on the subject in 1964.

 He died at home in Peeblesshire suddenly on 10 May 1978.

 Family

-He married Gwen in 1943 - it is a sad commentary on attitudes at the time that Gwen was forced to choose between marriage and a teaching career and so in getting married she had to give up the career.
+He married Gwen in 1943 and due to attitudes at the time, she was forced to choose between marriage and a teaching career and so in getting married she had to give up the career.

-They were a devoted couple until Hugh Butler's untimely death in 1978 and there was never the slightest suggestion that she regretted this choice.
+They were a devoted couple until Hugh Butler's death in 1978 and there was never the slightest suggestion that she regretted this choice.
 She never remarried and died in 2016 aged 97.
 Throughout those 38 years she spoke of him often.
 They had one son, John, born in 1953.